Lefraudeur/RiptermsGhost/README.md

 ![image](https://github.com/Lefraudeur/RiptermsGhost/assets/91006387/96388338-971e-48e5-9703-5c1ed30fcdce)

-To test it, just build visual studio project, and inject it using any injector.
+To test it, just build visual studio project ON RELEASE PROFILE, and inject it using any injector.

 You have to inject while in game (otherwise some classes are not loaded)